thomasgauvin/LeetcodePractice/README.md

 # LeetcodePractice

-File for leetcode practice, done during AlgoTime with SCS (Software and Computer Science Society of Concordia) or on my personal time.
+Repo for leetcode practice, done during AlgoTime with SCS (Software and Computer Science Society of Concordia) or on my personal time.